 NHS-Food Standards Agency says "you should not eat sprouts that are past their use by date and should avoid using sprouts that have turned brown or changed color".

 Sprouts continue to grow while stored.
-At home, soak fresh sprouts in water and drain to remove metabolite that would have surfaced while on storing.
+At home, soak fresh sprouts in water and drain to remove metabolite that would have surfaced while storing.

 Cleaned sprouts can be eaten raw, added in salads, and in cooking.
 Avoid overcooking.